Joao4569/ocean_basket_2.0/README.md

 6. **Database Integrity**: Tests verify that the database reflects the expected state after actions like creating, editing, or deleting bookings.

 By following these criteria, I ensure that each view is thoroughly tested for functionality, user experience, and security.
 This approach demonstrates my commitment to quality and attention to detail in the development process.

+### Testing Custom Models

+To ensure the functionality and reliability of the `BookingInformation` model, I have implemented the following test cases:

+1. **String Representation**: A test verifies that the string representation of the model instance is formatted correctly, providing a concise summary of the booking details.

+2. **Field Constraints**: Tests ensure that the model fields enforce constraints such as `max_length` for text fields and valid formats for other fields.
+For example, an exception is raised if the `booking_title` exceeds the maximum allowed length.

+3. **Service Choices Validation**: A test validates that the `service` field only accepts predefined choices (e.g., `LUNCH`, `DINNER`).
+Any invalid choice results in an exception.

+4. **Model Creation**: A test confirms that a `BookingInformation` instance can be successfully created and saved to the database.
+This ensures that the model integrates correctly with the database.

+By including these tests, I demonstrate my commitment to ensuring the robustness and reliability of the application's core data model.
+These tests also highlight my attention to detail and adherence to best practices in software development.

+### Testing Forms

+To ensure the functionality and reliability of the custom forms used in the application, I have implemented the following test cases for the `CustomSignupForm`:

+1. **Required Fields**: Tests verify that required fields such as `first_name` and `last_name` are mandatory.
+If these fields are left blank, the form is considered invalid, and appropriate error messages are displayed.

+2. **Field Length Constraints**: Tests ensure that fields like `first_name` and `last_name` do not exceed their maximum allowed length.
+If the length exceeds the limit, the form is invalid, and an error is raised.

+3. **Form Validity**: A test confirms that the form is valid when all required fields are provided with valid data.
+This ensures that the form behaves as expected under normal conditions.

+4. **Password Matching**: Although not explicitly shown in the test cases, the form ensures that `password1` and `password2` match before submission.
+This is a critical validation for user registration.

+By including these tests, I demonstrate my commitment to ensuring the robustness and reliability of the application's forms.
+These tests highlight my attention to detail and adherence to best practices in form validation and user experience.

 ### Testing App Configuration